 455-8.6 Pile Bent Bracing Members: Place structural steel sway and cross bracing, and all other steel tie bracing, on steel pile bents and bolt or weld in place as indicated in the Plans.
-Where piles are not driven into position in exact alignment as shown in the Plans, the Engineer may require the use of fills and shims between the bracing and the flanges of the pile.
-Furnish and place all fills and shims required to square and line up faces of flanges for cross bracing at no additional expense to the Department.
+Where piles are not driven into position in exact alignment as shown in the Plans, the Engineer may require the use of furnish and place fills and shims between the bracing and the flanges of the pile.
+Furnish and place all fills and shims required to as required to square and line up faces of flanges for cross bracing at no additional expense to the Department.